-Faculty and staff were asked to reflect on the past 12 months when responding to a series of statements about their experiences with community engagement (see Table 7).
+Faculty and staff were asked to reflect on the past 12 months when responding to a series of statements about their experiences with community engagement, see Table 7.
 They then were asked to indicate whether or not they agreed with the statements by choosing numbers on a 4-point Likert scale from 1 (strongly disagree) to 4 (strongly agree).
-Common trends seen within the data are that faculty and staff believe that community engagement has been beneficial for both the University and the community.
-They also believe that the University has been involved in a lot of projects within the state.
-However, they did not always believe that professors knew how to make their classes community-engaged or make opportunities available to their students.

-About 94% of faculty and staff agreed or strongly agreed that their work in the community was reciprocal and that there was a mutual benefit.
-Although to a lesser extent, a majority of participants, about 56% agreed or strongly agreed that they had a good sense of the work that UD is doing in the community.
+About 94% of faculty and staff agreed or strongly agreed that their work in the community was reciprocal and that there was a mutual benefit, and there was strong support that equity matters as a foundation of the community work.
+The vast majority of faculty and staff, about 84%, agreed or strongly agreed that equity mattered to UD when it came to community work, see Figure 5, and 61%, agreed or strongly agreed that the professors at UD are community minded.